 Claims Against the Police and Public Authorities

 Franck’s knowledge of asylum, prison and criminal law strengthens his grasp of how successfully to sue public authorities.
-He has experience of suing the cops, prisons, and the Home Office, including where claims start life as applications for Judicial Review.
+He has experience of suing the police, prisons, and the Home Office, including where claims begin in the Administrative Court.

 Contact Franck